 You may have also enjoyed these with the addition of chocolate to the batter.
 While I love that version, too, my inner peanut butter lover is always beyond thrilled to enjoy a couple of these little guys.

 In many ways, these sweet, gooey cookies are more candy than cookie.
 These cookies aren’t baked, but are rather made on the stovetop.
 If you can melt things and stir, you’ve got this.
 Seriously, these are amazingly easy to make!
+And that peanut butter flavor is amazing!

 What You’ll Need